rswag/rswag/README.md

         ...
       end
     end
+    ```

-Then, when you run the generator and spin up the swagger-ui, you'll see a select box in the top right that allows the user switch between the different API versions.
+Then, when you run the generator and spin up the swagger-ui, you'll see a select box in the top right allowing your audience to switch between the different API versions.

 ## Customizing the UI ##